-Should you accept a counter-offer from your current employer?
+Should you accept a counter-offer?

 As the recruitment market improves in Dublin, the frequency of counter offers has become a lot more prevalent.
 Ever since the downfall in the economy, professionals in certain sectors were relieved that they simply had a job.
 Once basic needs were met, people in Ireland were generally happy.
 However, over the past six to twelve months, people’s attitudes towards their careers have begun changing.